tfenster/end2end/source/_posts/2025-08-01-azure-devops-can-do-that-webhooks-for-advanced-customizations.md

 A few things to highlight:

-- The `eventType` in line 5 shows you which kind of event triggered the webhook call, in this case `workitem.updated`.
+- The `eventType` in line 5 shows which type of event triggered the webhook call, in this case `workitem.updated`.
 You can find a full list across "Build and release", "Pipeline", "Code", Service connection", "Work item" and "Advanced security" events in the [documentation][events]
 - The `revisedBy` gives you a way to figure out who made the change (from line 21 onwards)
 - In my scenario, I am interested in fields that changed, which is why I would look at the `fields` from line 36 onwards, where I can see the old and new values for every changed field.

-Depending on the event you listen to, this will of course be different, but that is why having a little "inspector" handy is so useful: You just run the service, configure the webhook and take a look at the payload to understand what is coming in and how you can make the most of it.
+This will, of course, be different depending on the event you listen to, but that is why having a handy "inspector" is so useful.
+You just run the service, configure the webhook, and examine the payload to understand what's coming in and how to make the most of it.

 ## The details: The code for reacting to a work item update

-Now if you figured out what exactly you want, it makes sense to create a model class so that you can interact with the payload in a strongly typed way.
-The easiest way nowadays in my opionion is to just ask [GitHub Copilot][ghc] to create it based on the payload you get through an inspection as explained above.
-I won't bore you with the details as it is just a C# representation of the JSON payload above, but you can find it [here][model] if you want to take a look at it.
+Once you have a clear idea of what you want, it makes sense to create a model class so that you can interact with the payload in a strongly typed way.
+The easiest way nowadays, in my opionion, is to just ask [GitHub Copilot][ghc] to create it based on the payload you get through an inspection as explained above.
+I won't bore you with the details as it is just a C# representation of the JSON payload above, but you can find it [here][model] if you want to take a look.

-Handling the content would look something like this if you want to e.g. react on a changed title:
+Handling the content would look something like this if you wanted to e.g. react to a changed title:

 {% highlight csharp linenos %}
 app.MapPost("webhook/updatedWorkItem", async (HttpRequest request) =>